makeitcloudy/makeitcloudy.github.io/_posts/2022-04-14-how-to-setup-mikrotik-as-wifi-client-with-iphone-hotspot.md

 tags: [HomeLab ,Networking ,Mikrotik]
 categories: [HomeLab ,Networking ,Mikrotik]
 ---
 It's not the most secure way, but can be used as a good starting point for further improvements.
 It works with iphone and android devices which are your hot spots and the Mikrotik is the client.
+Mobile is your hotspot, RouterBoard is wifi client.

 ## Prerequisites
-From what can be read on Mikrotik [forum](https://forum.mikrotik.com/viewtopic.php?t=120218) thread there are some caveats with the mixture of mikrotik and iphone worh exploring.
+From what can be read on Mikrotik [forum](https://forum.mikrotik.com/viewtopic.php?t=120218) thread there are some caveats with the mixture of mikrotik and iphone worh exploring.<br>
 As it goes for tethering, please have a look into [this](https://forum.mikrotik.com/viewtopic.php?t=79320) thread.

 ## Rules